Helping children get up to date with essential Polio and MMR vaccinations

 Failing to protect children increases risk to health

-Numbers in people having both vaccines are well below the World Health Organisation target of 95%.
-That’s why we are encouraging parents and carers to find out more, and ensure their children are up to date with their vaccine schedule – also known as their ‘Red Book’.
+The numbers of children having both vaccines are well below the World Health Organisation target of 95%.
+That’s why we are encouraging parents and carers to find out more and ensure their children are up to date with their vaccine schedule – also known as their ‘Red Book’.
 (Source)

 Please click the links below to find out more.

 The ‘6-in-1’ vaccine is one of the first vaccines your baby will have.

 It’s given as one single injection to protect your baby against six serious childhood conditions: